 - Different economic views e.g. Monetarist v Keynesian.

-- Supply side effects.
+- Supply-side effects.

 - Other components of AD.
-An increase in interest rates should reduce AD, however, if there is strong global demand for UK exports, then AD may not fall and the economy continue to grow.
+An increase in interest rates should reduce AD, however, if there is strong global demand for UK exports, then AD may not fall and the economy continues to grow.

 - State of Economy.
 E.g. in recession, an increase in interest rates would reduce spending considerably, in a boom people may be confident just to pay more for borrowing.